CintiaMoon/scripts/git/git-mastery.md

 ### Git Stash

-The stash is there for times when you get interrupted and have to switch your task.
-It's a clipboard for you project. you can have as many clips as you like.
+The stash is there for times when you get interrupted and have to switch between tasks.
+It's essentially a clipboard for you project.
+You can have as many stashes as you like.

-`git stash --save --include-untracked` moves our changes in the working directory and the index to the "stash" area, and performs a checkout of the current commit into the index and the working area (i.e. back to clean status).
+`git stash --save --include-untracked` moves the changes in the working directory and in the index to the "stash" area before performing a `checkout` of the current commit into the index and the working area (i.e. back to clean status representing the last commit on this branch).

-> untracked are ignored by default by `git stash`!
+> Note: **Untracked are ignored by default by `git stash`!** To include these untracked files you must use the `--include-untracked` option.

 `git stash list` will list your stashes...